 Both anxiety and depression treatment are similar, which may explain why the two disorders are so often confused.
 Antidepressant medication is often used for anxiety and depression and behavioral therapy frequently helps people overcome both conditions.

 Why Are Depression and Anxiety Linked?

-Although no one knows exactly why, depression and anxiety often occur together.
+No one knows exactly why depression and anxiety often occur together.
 In one study, 85% of those with major depression were also diagnosed with generalized anxiety disorder and 35% had symptoms of panic disorder.
 Other anxiety disorders include obsessive-compulsive disorder and post-traumatic stress disorder (PTSD).
-Because they so often go hand in hand, anxiety and depression are considered the fraternal twins of mood disorders.
+Because they so often go hand in hand, anxiety, and depression are considered the fraternal twins of mood disorders.